gvwilson/thirdbit/src/fiction/bear/index.md

 He should probably take a bath before dinner too, he thought.
 And find a clean shirt.
-And see if anyone knew the new Chaghan consul's name yet.
+And see if anyone knew the new Chaghan-o consul's name yet.
 The outgoing one, Yisu, had claimed not to know.
 "Oh, they don't tell *me* anything," she had said brightly the last time he had asked.